-Poly Ethylene Chlorotrifluoroethylene (ECTFE) is obtained by the copolymerization of the two monomers ethylene and chlorotrifluoroethylene, and corresponds to the following chemical formula:
+The ethylene chlorotrifluoroethylene (ECTFE) polymer is obtained by the polymerization of the two monomers ethylene and chlorotrifluoroethylene, and corresponds to the following chemical formula:

-A 1:1 alternating copolymer
+A 1:1 alternating polymer

-Because of its chemical structure, Halar® ECTFE offers a unique combination of properties; beginning with the chemical resistance and the high thermal rating, given by the extremely strong dissociation energy between carbon and fluorine atoms; and the very good mechanical properties, given by strong interchain interactions due to hydrogen bonding.
-Special grades of Halar® ECTFE, referred as XPH-800, offer enhanced stress cracking performances, due to chain structure modifications of the polymer.
+Because of its chemical structure, Halar® ECTFE offers a unique combination of properties:

+1. chemical resistance and high thermal rating given by the extremely strong dissociation between carbon and fluorine atoms

+2. very good mechanical properties given by strong interchain interactions due to hydrogen bonding.

 One of the principal advantages of Halar® fluoropolymer is the ease with which it can be processed.
-Halar® fluorocarbon resin is a true thermoplastic that can be handled by conventional techniques of extrusion as well as by blow, compression, injection, roto and transfer molding.
+Halar® fluoropolymer is a true thermoplastic that can be handled by conventional techniques of extrusion as well as by blow, compression, injection, roto and transfer molding.
 Powder coating methods are also applicable.
-Halar® ECTFE resin is available in a wide range of melt viscosities to suit virtually every processing technique.
+Halar® ECTFE polymer is available in a wide range of melt viscosities to suit virtually every processing technique.

-Purity of the Resin
+Purity of the Polymer

-Halar® ECTFE resins are extremely pure polymers.
-Static soak testing in ultra-pure water and high purity chemicals show extremely low levels of metallic and organic extractables.
+Halar® ECTFE is an extremely pure polymer.
+Static soak testing in ultra-pure water and high purity chemicals shows extremely low levels of metallic and organic extractables.
 Additional dynamic rinse data validates Halar® ECTFE as suitable for high purity systems in the semiconductor, biotech, and pharmaceutical industries.
 Furthermore, Halar® ECTFE exhibits very low fluoride ion leach out.

 For this reason, Halar® ECTFE is used as a lining and coating for ultra-pure water systems in the semiconductor industry.
-FM Global 4922 complete exhaust duct systems use Halar® ECTFE coated stainless steel.
+FM 4922 approved exhaust duct systems use Halar® ECTFE coated stainless steel.